Wouldn’t it be great if you could double or even triple your WordPress mailing list?

 With that said, if you’re looking to attract qualified leads, make sure you offer the right prizes that appeal to the audience of your website.
 Or else you could end up with a massive list of unqualified leads.

-If you’re looking for a free plugin to grow your WordPress mailing list by hosting a giveaway, I suggest you use ContestFriend.
+If you’re looking for a free plugin to grow your WordPress mailing list by hosting a giveaway, we would suggest you use ContestFriend.

 Did you know you can place a call-to-action button on your Facebook Page without any extra cost?

 You can use this CTA button to grow your WordPress mailing list.
-In fact, keep in mind that currently, the CTA button feature is not rolled out to every Facebook Page.
+Keep in mind that currently, the CTA button feature is not rolled out to every Facebook Page.

 After clicking the +Add a Button option, choose your call-to-action and enter the URL of your landing page in which you grow your WordPress mailing list.

 8. Get some Paid ads as your budget permits

 Money is in the list- we all have heard it lots of times.